 SEL demonstrates rapidly integrated solutions to our customers’ problems based on our unique, high-performance component technologies.
-We enhance autonomous operational flexibility through highly reconfigurable electronic subsystems.
-Reduced system size, weight, and bandwidth is accomplished with emerging high-frequency technologies that enable smaller passives and apertures.
+We enhance autonomous operational flexibility through highly reconfigurable, wide-bandwidth electronic subsystems.
+Reduced system size and weight is accomplished with emerging high-frequency technologies that enable smaller passives and apertures.
 Mobility and endurance are enhanced through more power-efficient RF and mixed-signal subsystems.
 SEL leverages commercial off-the-shelf solutions while focusing research and development efforts on key system-enabling innovations.

 Using the most advanced capabilities in epitaxial material growth, semiconductor device design and nanofabrication, heterogeneous integration and advanced packaging, modeling and simulation, RF and mixed-signal integrated circuit design, and test and characterization, SEL has developed seven core competencies:

 Science, engineering, and application of RF/material interaction in unique configurations.
 These include electrically small antennas, conformal and flat antennas, miniaturized antenna matching, and frequency-selective surfaces.
 Applications for these technologies include 5G cellular communications, military tactical communications, commercial satellite communications, and many kinds of aviation and automotive data links.